 James attended Edison High School in Huntington Beach, CA (1982-1986).
 During these years, he sang lyric bass-baritone with Madrigals and Concert Choir.
 He was also assistant staff accompanist and student teacher-conductor under Richard Otey.
 He was also a member of the drama club and performed in several school productions including: Sorry Wrong Number, The Crucible, Godspell, and Pippin.

 While in high school, James began performing jazz-pop piano throughout Southern California.
 He also performed cabaret with Melissa Fahn (noted Broadway and voiceover actress).
 James also performed ragtime piano at the Disneyland Resort, as well as performing regularly at local 5-star restaurants, resorts and yacht clubs.
 James was featured entertainer at The Ritz (Newport Beach, CA) and Maxwell's By The Sea (Huntington Beach, CA).

-James joined the New Wave band In Common Hours as keyboardist and back vocalist performing with the band throughout Southern California.
+James joined the New Wave band In Common Hours in 1982 as keyboardist and back vocalist performing with the band throughout Southern California for a decade.
 This served as his introduction into the LA music industry; a fortunate turn of events allowing him to connect and collaborate with leading artists in the industry.
 James was the founder of the Goth band 13th Hour, and the smooth jazz quartet, Breezin'.
-Band credits include: The Roxy (Los Angeles), The Golden Bear (Huntington Beach), Coach House (San Juan Capistrano) and Disneyland (Anaheim).
+Band venue credits include: The Roxy (Los Angeles), The Golden Bear (Huntington Beach), Coach House (San Juan Capistrano) and Disneyland (Anaheim).

 James began teaching privately at age 14.
 His work as a church music director allowed him ample opportunity to conduct, compose, arrange and perfect his craft as a pianist, organist, harpsichordist, vocalist, violinist and conductor.
 He had his first sacred and secular choral works published by age 16.